apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/manage_mysql_database_with_kubeblocks/backup_restore/backup_and_restore_for_MySQL_standalone.md

       kubectl create -f snapshot_class.yaml
       ```
 3. Create a MySQL cluster.
-   In this section, the cluster created is mysql-cluster.
+   In this section, the example cluster created is mysql-cluster.
    ```
    kbcli cluster create mysql-cluster --cluster-definition='apecloud-mysql'
    ```